Season 1 (Aug 30 1997)

 Before this season started all bot teams from level six and below started to demote to the lowest division at season's end, and teams with active managers started taking their places to spice up the competition.
 The distribution of basic chances in the game engine is changed, making some chances exclusive for each team, to improve the balance and reduce the variance in the game.
 This also enabled a better handling of the counterattack and pressing tactics.

 Maltese, our 50th language version is released, and so is our system information page which heavily improves our communication possibilities.
-The HFA welcomed a whole new generation of match reporters with a habit of being on time to the arenas, and at the end of the season the new order form is tested in the youth teams, and later on in senior friendlies.
+The HFA welcomed a whole new generation of match reporters with a habit of being on time to the stadiums, and at the end of the season the new order form is tested in the youth teams, and later on in senior friendlies.

 Season 42 (April 19 2010)